phnx/context-mcp/README.md

 Holistic prompting never works.

 ## Appendices - Prompt Testing
 Prompt plays important roles in MCP application.
-To ensure the prompt efficiency, we ran the test on different prompt versions that focus on different aspects: minimalist, exploratory, analytical, risk-awareness, and comprehensiveness.
+To ensure the prompt efficiency, I ran the test on different prompt versions that focus on different aspects: minimalist, exploratory, analytical, risk-awareness, and comprehensiveness.
-We create mock-up conversation scenarios, collect tool usage statistics and response success, and choose the best prompt as the initial version for the application.
+I create mock-up conversation scenarios, collect tool usage statistics and response success, and choose the best prompt as the initial version for the application.

 ![prompt-test](./assets/prompt-test.png)

-We combine variant 1 (comprehensive) and variant 2 (analytical) because a well-balanced tool call distribution, reasonable expected responses, and acceptable tokens-out which reflect the LLM cost.
+I combine variant 1 (comprehensive) and variant 2 (analytical) because a well-balanced tool call distribution, reasonable expected responses, and acceptable tokens-out which reflect the LLM cost.

 ```bash
 pipenv install --dev